jundalisay/spblist/content/en/research/sarkar/microvita/chapter-06.md

 2. Ordinary
 3. Positive

-Negative microvita function on their own through nature, while positive microvita function through specially created waves.
+Negative microvita function on their own through nature, while positive microvita function through specially-created waves.

-Negative microvita primarily function in the múládhára and svádhiśt́hána cakras and gradually rise upwards.
+Negative microvita primarily function in the múládhára [base chakra] and svádhiśt́hána cakras [sex chakra] and gradually rise upwards.

 If negative microvita are applied to the upper cakras, they will function very rapidly.
 But this may cause death to human beings.

-That is why negative microvita by nature function in the lower cakras of the human body.
+This is why negative microvita function in the lower cakras of the human body.

-Their influence is mostly felt in the pain and disease of the kidneys, loins, waste, etc.
+**Their influence is mostly felt in the pain and disease of the kidneys, loins, waste, etc.**

 **Negative microvita function very perceptibly in the reproductive and excretory organs.**